Volatile-rich evolution of molten super-Earth L 98-59 d: Introduction

-The super-Earth (radii $\lesssim1.7 R_\oplus$) and sub-Neptune (radii $\sim 1.7$ -- $4 R_\oplus$) exoplanet populations have no Solar-System analogues but are amenable to spectroscopic characterisation with current instruments \citep{Kempton2024,lichtenberg_review_2025}.
-Surveys indicate a dearth of planets with radii between the two regimes: the radius valley \citep{fulton_california-_2018, david_cks_2021}.
-It remains unclear how these proposed classes originate and if their formation is related.
-Two competing scenarios are often considered \citep{valencia_diversity_2025, Zeng2019}: they may form jointly as \textit{gas-dwarfs} with large envelopes (primarily \ce{H2}-\ce{He}) that eventually diverge due to long-term atmospheric escape processes \citep{owen_review_2019, lopez_born_2017}, or they could be \textit{water-worlds} that differ by \ce{H2O} content from formation \citep{mousis_water_2020,luque_density_2022,Lacedelli2022,Burn2024}.
-An apparent over-abundance of young sub-Neptune planets may represent a reservoir of future super-Earths, which if true, intimately links these proposed populations across the radius valley \citep{fernandes_signature_2025, david_cks_2021}.
+Exoplanets with radii between $\sim1.5$ and $\sim4.0$\,R$_\oplus$ are abundant and amenable to characterisation using current instruments; yet they have no Solar-System analogues \citep{lichtenberg_review_2025}.
+This small-planet regime includes the super-Earth and sub-Neptune populations, between which there exists an apparent paucity in the surveyed population known as the `radius valley', although it remains unclear how these exoplanet populations originate \citep{fulton_california-_2018, david_cks_2021}.
+Two separate scenarios are often considered to explain the properties of these planets \citep{valencia_diversity_2025, Zeng2019}: (i) \textit{gas-dwarfs} where both populations jointly form with large \ce{H2}-dominated envelopes and then diverge into two distinct populations due to long-term atmospheric escape processes \citep{owen_review_2019, lopez_born_2017}, and (ii) \textit{water-worlds} where super-Earths and sub-Neptunes differ in \ce{H2O} content obtained from formation relative to the ice-line \citep{mousis_water_2020, luque_density_2022,Lacedelli2022,Burn2024}.
+Combinations of both scenarios may explain the emergence of sub-Neptunes and super-Earths on a population level, but not on an individual-planet basis \citep{bean_nature_2021, rogers_road_2025}.
+An apparent over-abundance of young sub-Neptune planets may represent a reservoir of future super-Earths, which if true, intimately links these two proposed populations across the radius valley \citep{fernandes_signature_2025, david_cks_2021}.